CodeByVamsiKrishna/CODSOFT/README.md

-# CODSOFT
 # CODSOFT Python Programming Internship

 ## About

-This repository contains the projects completed by me as part of the CODSOFT Python Programming Internship.
+This repository contains the projects I completed during my Python Programming Internship at CODSOFT.

-Throughout this internship, I focused on understanding every concept and writing the code myself while improving my problem-solving skills and Python fundamentals.
+The main goal of this internship was to improve my Python programming skills by building projects and understanding the logic behind them.
+I focused on writing the code myself and learning how each feature works instead of simply copying solutions.

-## Completed Projects
+## Projects Completed

 ### 1. To-Do List Application

+Features:

 * Add tasks
 * View tasks